vinodbukya6/Speech-to-Text-Kaldi-Vosk/README.md

 For getting Data ready from scratch see following steps.
 Example dataset used is wsj data.
 This example implements STT for mobile applications using Kaldi and Vosk libraries.

-Implementation Steps:
+# Implementation Steps:

-1. Data Preprocessing: Preparing data for Kaldi needs three files.
+# 1. Data Preprocessing:

+Preparing data for Kaldi needs three files.
 Each line of file follows a pattern.

-Training and Validation data files
+Training and Validation data files:
     wav.scp: utterance_id path_to_auio
     text: utterance_id transcript
     utt2spk: utterance_id speaker

-Test data files
+Test data files:
     wav.scp and utt2spk

-Prepare language data
+Prepare language data:
     lexicon.txt: Contain every word in the dataset and its phonemes
     nonsilenece_phones: Every phonemes you have
     optional_phones: List of optional silence phone